wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

    brew install hashicorp/tap/boundary
    </strong></pre>

-   The installer recognizes whether you have a M1/M2 ARM or an Intel machine.
+   NOTE: The installer recognizes whether you have a M1/M2 ARM or an Intel machine.

 1. Install autocompletion to <tt>$HOME/.bash_profile </tt> and <tt> $HOME/.zshrc</tt> so this only needs to be done once: